 There are proponents of both open and closed back cabs.
 Since a closed-back cabinet projects sound in a single direction, it’s easier to capture with just one or two mics, and a closed-back is probably best if you’re doing a lot of studio work.
 An open back, on the other hand, has a fuller, more three-dimensional sound and does great in small venues where the monitors and speakers are limited.

 Picking the Right Cabinet for You

 It’s impossible to overstate the importance of playing on a cabinet with your equipment before making a decision on which one’s right for you.
 If you can, get into a local music store and play around with the cabinets they have.
 If they don’t have the particular model, look for something from the same brand to give you an idea of how it plays with your amp.
-Most brands that make speaker cabinets also make amps, and frequently release them as parts of the same series; if you already have a Vanguard amp, for example, you can be pretty sure it’ll sound great with a Vanguard cabinet without hearing it first.
+Most brands that make speaker cabinets also make amps, and frequently release them as parts of the same series; if you already have a Fender amp, for example, you can be pretty sure it’ll sound great with a Fender cabinet without hearing it first.

 Even if you don’t have a chance to feel out if the cabinet works sonically with your set-up, it’s imperative to make sure they’ll physically work together.
 Impedance is rarely an issue, as most cabinets have outputs for both 8- and 16-ohms, but check out the RMS wattage and make sure it’s compatible with your current equipment.

 Customizing Your Cabinet